SakuraWald/sakurawald.github.io/source/_posts/codesnippet-a-simple-judger-for-java.md

 ---
-title: CodeSnippet - A Simple Judger for Java
+title: "[CodeSnippet] - A Simple Judger for Java"
 tags:
   - oj
   - code